joshglugatch/PetSpace/README.md

 As a User, I want to create posts so I can share my pet.

 Acceptance criteria:
-Given i’m a User, when I click on a create post button, I can input a title, category, and image to show off my pet.
+Given I’m a User, when I click on a create post button, I can input a title, category, and image to show off my pet.

 <br>